Disentanglement as Identifiable Pushforward Factorisation: Identifiability

 \section{Identifiability}

-We now investigate if a model, capable of fitting the data (i.e.\ data is generated under the model class), learns the \textit{true} generative factors up to some symmetry, or could settle on a spurious factorisation.
+We now investigate whether a model capable of fitting data generated under the model class, will learn the \textit{true} generative factors, up to a particular symmetry say, or if it might find a spurious factorisation.

-\begin{restatable}[\textbf{LVAE Identifiability}]{corollary}{corlinear} Let data be generated under the linear Gaussian LVM \Eqref{eq:ppca_assumps} with ground-truth $g(z) = \mW z$, $\mW\eq\mU_{\mathsmaller\mW}\mS_{\mathsmaller\mW}\mV_{\mathsmaller\mW}^\top\inRR{m}{d}$ of full column rank and \emph{distinct} singular values.
+\begin{restatable}[\textbf{LVAE Identifiability}]{theorem}{corlinear} Let data be generated under the linear Gaussian LVM (\Eqref{eq:ppca_assumps}) with ground-truth $g(z) \eq \mW z$, $\mW\!=\mU\mS\mV^\top\inRR{m}{d}$ of full column rank and \emph{distinct} singular values.
 Let an LVAE with \emph{diagonal} posteriors be trained on $n$ samples, and as $n\!\to\!\infty$ its learned parameters yield $p_\mu^{\text{(d)}} \equiv p_\mu^{\text{(g)}}$ on the mean manifold.
-Then the LVAE achieves disentanglement (D\ref{def:disentanglement}) and identifies ground-truth independent components on $\gM_{g}$ up to permutation and sign (\textbf{P\bm{\&}S}). \end{restatable} \begin{proof} See \appref{app:proof_identifiability_LVAE} (Follows from the uniqueness of the SVD). \end{proof} Thus, if an LVAE learns to model the data, it learns the ground truth independent factors. \begin{remark}[\textbf{$\mV_{\mathsmaller\mW}$ immaterial}] Ground-truth right singular vectors $\mV_{\mathsmaller\mW}$ are not recoverable from $p(x)$ under the PPCA/LVAE model; this \emph{is not} a lack of identification.
+Then the LVAE achieves disentanglement (D\ref{def:disentanglement}) and identifies ground-truth independent components on $\gM_{g}$ up to permutation and sign (\textbf{P\bm{\&}S}). \end{restatable} \begin{proof} See \appref{app:proof_identifiability_LVAE} (Follows SVD uniqueness). \end{proof} Thus, if an LVAE fits the data, latent axes identify the ground truth independent factors. \begin{remark}[\textit{$\mV$ immaterial}] Ground-truth right singular vectors $\mV$ (of $\mW$) are not recoverable from $p(x)$ under the PPCA/LVAE model; this \emph{is not} a lack of identification.
 With a standard Gaussian prior, any orthonormal change of basis of $z$ preserves independence and leaves $p(x)$ unchanged.
-The only data-relevant object is $\mU_{\mathsmaller\mW}\mS_{\mathsmaller\mW}$; the arbitrary basis in which $\mW$ was written has no bearing on $p(x)$. \end{remark}
+The only data-relevant object is $\mU\mS$; the arbitrary basis ($\mV$) in which $\mW$ was written has no bearing on $p(x)$.\footnote{This is analogous to the difference between a linear transformation and its matrix representation, requiring a specific basis.} \end{remark}

-The linear case hints at why independent factors may be identifiable more generally, since it depends on the Jacobian SVD, fundamental to the non-linear case.
-Taking this hint, we show that if a manifold density admits a seam factorisation (as in \Cref{thm:seam-factorisation-general}), that seam factorisation is unique (P\&S) and \textit{intrinsic} to $p_\mu$, agnostic to any generative process or parameterisation.
-It follows that if the push-forward of a decoder fits $p_\mu$, then its seams must align with the intrinsic seams of $p_\mu$ (P\&S); and subsequently that a Gaussian VAE fitting $p_\mu$ \textit{identifies ground truth factors} (P\&S).
-(Proofs in \ref{app:intrinsic-uniqueness})
+To generalise the linear result, we first isolate the part that depends only on the manifold density itself: if $p_\mu$ admits a seam factorisation in local orthonormal seam coordinates, then those seams are \textit{intrinsic} to $p_\mu$ and unique (up to P\&S).
+We then show that any matching pushforward satisfying C1–C2 necessarily recovers those seams.
+(All proofs in Appendix~\ref{app:intrinsic-uniqueness})